ibm-cloud-docs/power-iaas/backup-strategies.md

 1. Use the 5770-ICC product to connect to COS (~2 times the disk capacity to hold the backup images).
 2. Connect to IBM's classic infrastructure by using Direct Link Connect.
 3. Create a Nginx reverse proxy.
-You can provision the reverse proxy from a virtual server instance (VSI) for bandwidth up to 1 GPbps.
+You can provision the reverse proxy from an virtual server instance (x86) for bandwidth up to 1 GPbps.
 If more bandwidth is needed, you must use a bare metal server.
 4. Complete the back up to COS by choosing the speed and resiliency that is required.

 - [Working with ICC](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/icc/topics/iccucon_commands_cloud_overview.htm){: new_window}{: external}